 - If you do not want to import a previously-saved user segment, you can start building your own by adding properties.
 To do so, click + where, choose the property you want to include, and specify the property value you’re interested in.

 - You can narrow your focus even further by telling Amplitude you only want to include users who have already performed certain actions.
 To do so, click + perform, then choose the event you’re interested in.

-- Use the date picker to specify the timezone, and to set the interval and timeframe of your analysis.
+- Use the date picker to specify the timezone, and to set the interval and timeframe for your analysis.
 This will specify the window of time during which Amplitude will find all users who fired the treatment event for the first time.

 Here, "first time" is defined as the first time the user has fired the treatment event in the number of calendar days before the beginning of the selected date range.
 This number will depend on the time interval you've chosen:

 - Daily: 90 calendar days